kaaproject/kaa/doc/Kaa-concepts/index.md

 To communicate with the Kaa platform, your devices or gateways do not need to know endpoint IDs,---just tokens.

+# Endpoint metadata

+Endpoint metadata are key-value attributes associated with an endpoint.
+It can be endpoint's location, description, serial number, hardware version, etc.
+Metadata is stored on [Endpoint Registered service][EPR] and can be read or updated in two ways: either via the [communication layer][communication] or [EPR REST API][EPR REST API].

+Simply put, endpoint metadata is a JSON document of a free structure that is associated with a specific endpoint.

 # Kaa client

 To have your devices (endpoints) exchange data with the Kaa servers, you need a *client*.